muarshad01/DeepSeek/Notes/lecture15_notes.md

 * One major issue is that we add these encodings directly to token embeddings.
 This can __pollute the semantic information__ carried by token embeddings.

-* can we instead augment my query and the key vectors itself with positional embeddings?
+* Can we instead augment my query and the key vectors itself with positional embeddings?

 ***